reflux/refluxjs/README.md

 ### Listening to changes in other data stores (aggregate data stores)

-A store may listen to another store's change, making it possible to safetly chain stores for aggregated data without affecting other parts of the application.
+A store may listen to another store's change, making it possible to safely chain stores for aggregated data without affecting other parts of the application.
 A store may listen to other stores using the same `listenTo` function as with actions:

 ```javascript
 // Creates a DataStore that listens to statusStore